 In an effort to save some Alabama parents from an astoundingly easy to avoid conversation, Alabama Public Television has refused to play the newest episode of the children’s cartoon “Arthur”, which features a gay wedding.
 Between two men.
-Two men who are gay, with each other, and, thus, presumably have sexual intercourse with each other, though the animators neglected to portray any boning.
+Two men who are gay.
+With each other.
+And, presumably, these two gay men have sexual intercourse with each other, though the animators neglected to portray any boning.

 Obviously this is problematic because… even the most socially conservative of Alabama parents are too dumb to fib or change the subject if their six-year-old asks them why two men are getting married?
 Basically the problem here is that seeing two men (or women) together brings images of sweaty, passionate sex to the forefront of adults‘ minds whereas seeing a married man and woman (who also definitely fuck) does not.
 Why?

 Because.
 That’s the only answer, really.
 Just because.
-Heterosexual relationships have been sanitized in media for decades at minimum, so they don’t immediately conjure images of two people going at each other like drunk monkeys.
+Heterosexual relationships have been effectively sanitized in society and media, so they don’t immediately conjure images of two people going at each other like drunk monkeys.
 But when geniuses see two men or two women with each other the first thing that comes to their mind is, apparently, “They use their privates dif’rent on each other I wonder what that looks like.”

-Rest assured, however, that it’s unlikely your first-grader is picturing an anthropomorphic rat going down on his partner.
+And rest assured that even though these images may be running through your head, concerned parents of Alabama, it’s unlikely your first-grader is picturing an anthropomorphic rat going down on his partner.